Robin-qwerty/listapp/README.md

 ## Pre-release

-A pre-release version of List App is available in the repository.
+A pre-release version of List App for android is available in the repository.
 You can access it [here](https://github.com/Robin-qwerty/listapp/releases).